ibraheemcisse/ioc-labs-ecommerce/README.md

 - ❌ CSRF protection
 - ❌ Input sanitization beyond basic validation

-## Addressing Critics

-**"This is over-engineering"** — Yes, deliberately.
-You can't learn the cost of complexity without building complex things and measuring them.
-The conclusion is that simpler was better for this use case.

-**"You're wasting money"** — Used $16-20 of $550 in educational credits (3.6%).
-That's efficient use of learning resources.

-**"You don't know what you're doing"** — The documentation explicitly concludes Stage 4 was overkill.
-That's judgment, not ignorance.
-The security fix demonstrates responsiveness to feedback and proper engineering practices.

-**"This isn't production-ready"** — Correct.
-It's explicitly labeled as a learning laboratory.
-The goal was understanding trade-offs, not building production systems.
-However, security improvements show a path toward production readiness.

-**"Why fix security in a learning project?"** — Because even learning projects teach habits.
-Writing insecure code as a "learning shortcut" teaches bad patterns.
-Responding to code review and implementing proper security teaches professional engineering.

-The project isn't claiming Kubernetes is better.
-It's proving it's not better for single applications.
-That required building it to verify.

 ## Contributing

 This is primarily a learning project, but contributions that improve documentation, fix bugs, or add educational value are welcome!
 Please: